rainjs/rainjs/doc/source/server/authorization.rst

 .. note::

-    If ``needsAuthentication`` is set on the component level(globaly) than this will effect every view from that component and you will not be able to overwrite this property.
-If you want to specify specific views that need authentication than you must remove the global ``needsAuthentication`` and set it in view level
+    In order for the redirect to work and specify that a component/view needs authentication, you must always set an array of ``permissions`` that is not empty.
+If the ``permissions`` are set on the base component than it will affect all the views of that component.

 ``/meta.json``: